k8gb-io/k8gb/docs/dynamic_geotags.md

 # Dynamic GeoTags

 _**Note:**
-Dynamic GeoTags currently work only with parent DNS servers running Infoblox (WAPI-based integration).
+Dynamic GeoTags currently work only with parent DNS servers running **Infoblox (WAPI-based integration).**
-Other parent DNS solutions, such as those managed by ExternalDNS, are not supported for dynamic GeoTag discovery.
+Other parent DNS solutions, such as Route53, CoreDNS, or ExternalDNS are not supported for dynamic GeoTag discovery._
-If your parent zone is managed by a different DNS provider (e.g., Route53, CoreDNS, or ExternalDNS), you must use the static configuration method and set the `extGslbClustersGeoTags` value explicitly in your `values.yaml`._

-From v0.15.0, k8gb makes it easier to configure and manage cluster GeoTags.

 ### What is a GeoTag?
 A GeoTag is a short identifier (for example: `eu`, `us`, `za`) that uniquely marks each k8gb cluster’s location or role.
 GeoTags are essential for k8gb’s global DNS-based routing and failover logic.

 ### How to configure GeoTags
 You configure GeoTags directly in your values.yaml (usually when installing or upgrading k8gb via Helm):